prevuelta/jekyll-mustache/README.md

 Site template using Jekyll & Mustache templates

 ## How it works
-There is a javascript controller file loaded each page based on the controller ref variable set in the jekyll page YAML eg.
+Static content is handled by the jekyll templating system while dynamic content is handled via mustache views.
+These are handled by a page controller loaded by a var in the jekyll YAML eg.
 ```
 ---
 layout: default